Academic Catalog

 The Air Conditioning Mechanic program is offered in partnership with Sheet Metal Local 104 and Bay Area Training Fund.
 This 5-year apprenticeship program provides students with in-class instruction and paid on-the-job training with a sheet metal contractor, in the service sector of the sheet metal and heating, ventilating and air conditioning (HVAC) industry.
 The students will perform scheduled maintenance and troubleshoot system problems while dealing directly with a variety of customers.
 The students utilize understanding of refrigerant, electronic and pneumatic controls, filtration and duct systems to maintain safe and efficient system performance.
 Mechanics use test equipment to verify conditions, research manufacturer's data, and then adjust, repair, and replace components as needed.
 Sheet Metal Air Conditioning Service Mechanics work on residential, light commercial, and, more often, complex commercial systems.
 Upgrade training is common in this occupation as more advanced and "greener" equipment is produced.
 Per California Code of Regulations, this program is limited to students admitted to the Sheet Metal Local 104 & Bay Area Industry Training Fund's Air Conditioning Mechanic Program.

-The Associate in Science in Air Conditioning Mechanic degree builds upon the Certificate of Achievement in Air Conditioning Mechanic by adding requirements for general education courses.
-Upon completion of the program, students will be eligible to receive an Apprenticeship Completion Certificate from the California Division of Apprenticeship Standards (DAS).
-The graduates will be employable as HVAC Service Technician/Mechanic; HVAC Service Manager; HVAC Contractor; NATE Certified Air Conditioning Mechanic; Test, Adjust & Balancing Technician; Building Inspector; foreperson; estimator/detailer; contractor; instructor; project manager; and other related occupations.
+Upon completion of the program, students will be eligible to receive an Apprenticeship Completion Certificate from the California Division of Apprenticeship Standards (DAS) and a Certificate of Achievement from Foothill College.
+Graduates will be employable as HVAC Service Technicians/Mechanics, HVAC Service Managers, HVAC Contractors, NATE-Certified Air Conditioning Mechanics, Test, Adjust & Balancing Technicians, Building Inspectors, forepersons, estimators, detailers, contractors, instructors, project managers, and in other related occupations.

 Learn more about the program on the Apprenticeship website.